Law used against Trump allies now at center of Giuliani probe

 Rudolph W. Giuliani

-Now the former U.S. attorney for Manhattan and former New York City mayor joins the club of Trump allies facing FARA accusations.
+Rudolph W. Giuliani, a former U.S. attorney for Manhattan and former New York mayor, now joins the club of Trump allies facing FARA accusations.

 “The search warrants involve only one indication of an alleged incident of failure to register as a foreign agent,” Mr. Costello, Mr. Guiliani’s attorney, said in a written statement.
 “Mayor Giuliani has not only denied this allegation, but offered twice in the past two years through his attorney Bob Costello to demonstrate that it is entirely untrue.
-Twice the offer was rejected by the SDNY [Southern District of New York] by stating that while they were willing to listen to anything Mr. Costello had to say, they would not tell Mr. Giuliani or Mr. Costello, the subject matter they wanted him to address.”
+Twice the offer was rejected by the [Southern District of New York] by stating that while they were willing to listen to anything Mr. Costello had to say, they would not tell Mr. Giuliani or Mr. Costello, the subject matter they wanted him to address.”

 He added: “It is also a clear example of a corrupt double-standard.
 One for high-level Democrats whose blatant crimes are ignored, such as Hilary Clinton, Hunter Biden, Joe Biden, and Republicans who are prominent supporters and defenders of President Trump who are subjected to false charges and procedures used in the past, if at all, in cases involving terrorists and organized criminals.”